HaseebAbid5/haseebabid5.github.io/_posts/2021-02-03-Pokemon-Project-Blog-Test.md

 ![PokemonSSLogo](https://preview.redd.it/h9pnmm3wlaj21.jpg?width=1280&format=pjpg&auto=webp&s=d109c8fca199198c043b2971de86292c47e4698d){: .mx-auto.d-block :}

 At the time of writing, Pokemon Sword and Shield are the latest titles in the mainline Pokemon series published by Nintendo and developed by Gamefreak.
-These two games were a huge dissapointment overall for a lot of the older fanbase of the series.
+These two games were a huge disappointment overall for a lot of the older fanbase of the series.
 The games featured less than ideal graphics with a very simplistic and basic narrative.

 ![PokemonSSGraphic](https://i.redd.it/bvgpi33z75531.jpg){: .mx-auto.d-block :}
 <div align="center"><i>Graphic Comparison: Sword and Shield (left) VS Breath of the Wild (right)</i></div>